iiggrimes/iiggrimes/README.md

 - 📫 How to reach me **gargargrimes@gmail.com**

-- ⚡ Thanks for your time
+- ⚡ Thank you for your time, lets collaborate!

 <h3 align="left">Connect with me:</h3>
 <p align="left">